robingram/commercejs-list-products-react/README.md

 In this example we will create an application that lists products from Chec.
 We will:

 1. Create a new React app and install the Commerce.js SDK
-1. Create React components from a simple HTML template to display static product data
+1. Create React components to display static product data
 1. Hook up the components to the Chec API using Commerce.js to display live product data

 [Live demo](http://commercejs-example-guide.s3-website-ap-southeast-2.amazonaws.com/).